-[article as originally published at TDF Stages, March 1, 2017.]A new play takes on William Kunstler
+[article as originally published in TDF Stages, March 1, 2017.]A new play takes on William Kunstler

 Playwright Jeffrey Sweet was inspired by a shock of hair and a lanky swagger.
 “It started off as a fairly pedestrian impulse,” Sweet says of his play Kunstler, about the activist attorney William Kunstler.
 “As I was watching the documentary Disturbing the Universe by Kunstler’s daughters Sarah and Emily, I thought: he looks like Jeff McCarthy on a really bad day.”

 Naturally, he called his actor friend McCarthy to gauge his interest in developing the role.
 From there, they began a five-year journey of readings, workshops, and regional productions that has led to the show’s New York premiere.
 It’s currently running at 59E59 through March 13.

 Beyond his disheveled appearance, of course, Kunstler offered plenty to inspire a dramatist.
 He defended the Berrigan Brothers, the Chicago Seven, and the native activists at Wounded Knee.
 He knew rock stars and countercultural heroes, and he even played himself on an episode of Law and Order.
 Late in his life, he also notoriously defended Yusef Salaam, who was convicted (and later exonerated) of a rape in Central Park.

 Disturbing the Universe was a kind of apology from the daughters to their dead father, reflects Sweet.
 “They were very upset with some of his later cases, had fights with him, particularly were upset with his taking Salaam.”